Punithraaj/Flutter_Hotel_Booking_UI/README.md

 # Flutter_hotel_booking_ui

 A new Flutter project.In this video, I'm going to show you how to make a Cool Hotel Booking App using Flutter and visual studio code from scratch.
+In this video, I'm going to show you how to make a Cool Hotel Booking App using Flutter and visual studio code from scratch.
 In this tutorial, you will learn how to create a Splash Screen and Introduction Screen, how to implement a SmoothPageIndicator in Flutter.

+🚀 Nice, clean and modern Hotel Booking #App #UI made in #Flutter

+Click here to Subscribe to https://youtube.com/@TheFlutterAndDartAcademy

 ## [Watch it on YouTube](https://youtu.be/-tHUmjIkGJ4)
 ![Preview](U11.gif)